web-platform-tests/rfcs/rfcs/wptserve_py3.md

 There are two major caveats:

 *   Printing and logging will be largely broken for non-ASCII characters in Python 3 -- strings will need to be round-tripped before printed, e.g. `message.encode("latin-1").decode("utf-8")`).
-*   Custom handlers that currently explicitly use the b prefix for string literals will break in Python 3 -- they need to either remove the prefix or use the new getters and setters for `bytes`.
+*   Custom handlers that currently explicitly use the `b""` prefix for string literals will break in Python 3 -- they need to either remove the prefix or use the new getters and setters for `bytes`.
 There are only a handful of instances, so this seems tractable.

 Note that this might be confusing and counter-intuitive for those with more understanding of Python encoding as the API of wptserve will have two different semantics (bytes vs strings) depending on the version of Python.
 However the situation will be similar to the standard library and this quirk of coercing byte sequences to strings is a [common hack](#references) in Python 3.

-### [Alternative] Keep the semantics: always use byte sequences

-An alternative approach would be to keep a consistent and semantically correct encoding model.
-That is to **always use byte sequences: `str` in Python 2 and `bytes` in Python 3**.

-#### Detailed changes

-*   Keep the `ensure_{str,bytes}/maybe_{encode,decode}` functions, and double check that they are used everywhere in wptserve.
-*   Prefix string literals in custom handlers with `b` when necessary, which needs to be done manually (some strings should not be prefixed).
-Note that we could add a hack to setters to accept both `str` and `bytes`, but on the getter side there is little we could do -- we don’t know whether the returned value will be used together with `bytes` or `str`, and things like `dict.get()` will be particularly tricky.

-#### Outcomes and risks

-*   Printing and logging will also need to be changed in Python 3.
-Custom handlers need to have a special code path for Python 3 to encode the strings.
-*   We need a new coding guideline to make sure string literals are prefixed with `b` correctly to stay Python 2 and 3 compatible.
-We can't simply require all strings to be prefixed with either `b` or `u`, as sometimes native strings are desired (notably some standard library APIs that take native strings in both Python 2 and 3).

-To make it clear, I do not think the purity of the encoding model justifies the scale of the change and ongoing maintenance.

 ## Side notes